 In 2015 the New America Foundation asked me and Shannon Dosemagen to write a chapter for their Drone Primer on the politics of mapping and surveillance.
 I worked in an example of positive citizen surveillance by the Conservation Law Foundation (CLF) that I’d heard about in a session at the 2015 Public Interest Environmental Law Conference.
-I’ve excerpted and adapted my writeup of the CLF case as a part of our ongoing Evidence Project series.
-If you know of similar cases please get in touch!
+I’ve excerpted and adapted my writeup of the CLF case as a stand-alone article here.

 In 2010 a neighborhood group approached the CLF about a scrap metal facility on the Mystic River.
 Observable runoff demonstrated the facility had never built a stormwater system, and a quick US Environmental Protection Agency (EPA) NPDES permit search revealed that they had never applied for or received a permit.
 The facility was flying under the EPA’s enforcement radar, and so were four of the facility’s neighbors.